hattan/ccbot/README.md

 Note: If you would like the bot to work in private channels, you need to invite the bot to the channel.

 ### Unit Tests
-Run tests:
+Run tests (from root of the project):

-    pytest #from the root of the project
+    pytest

 ### Code Coverage